gamera99/aipnd-project/README.md

 at the suggestion of my mentor Mr. Himanshu M.

-I learned a lot in this Udacity course from the professors, my mentor Mr. Himanshu M.  When I was having trouble I analyzed some github final projects and learned new ideas for configuring my project.
+I learned a lot in this Udacity course from the professors and my mentor Mr. Himanshu M.
+When I was having trouble I analyzed several github projects and learned new ideas for constructing functions, modularizing, and configuring my project.

-Thank you very much
+Thank you very much to Udacity and my mentors,

 Nelson Walker